Confluence Cloud Streaming Configuration

 Load Docker image:

-Prepare a Docker Environment: Ensure you have Docker installed and configured on the infrastructure where you’ll host the confluence-cloud-streaming-proxy
+Prepare a Docker Environment: Ensure that Docker is installed and configured on the infrastructure where the confluence-cloud-streaming-proxy

-Set Environment Variables: Configure the following environment variables to allow your Confluence Cloud instance to communicate with the proxy application:
+Set Environment Variables: Configure the following environment variables to allow the Confluence Cloud instance to communicate with the proxy application:

 APP_LISTENER_PUBLIC_ACCESSIBLE_URL